Ayano20136819/SRUS-AS-Games/knowledge-and-reflection.md

 > random.shuffle(pearson_table)
 > - Shuffle the numbers in the list to create a randomly rearranged lookup table.
 >
 > Uniformity: helps to spread the hash values more evenly across the entire output.
 > Collision resistance: Improved compared to simple ASCII value sum methods.
 > Determinism: Guaranteed due to the fixed seed.
 > Security: Not cryptographically secure because of the table is fixed and small.
 >
 > def pearson_hash(key: str, size: int) -> int:
 > - define pearson_hash function
 > - Input key(string) and size(size of the hash table)
 >
 > hash_ = 0
-> -Initialize the hash value to 0
+> - Initialize the hash value to 0
 >
 > for char in key:
 > - Loops through each character in the string